 On Fridays, Mother Earth serves as both our teacher and classroom, as we enjoy many wild natural areas each week.
-While children immerse themselves in nature for this extended period of time, our goal is to stimulate their innate curiosity, foster compassion and empathy for all living beings, all while providing opportunity for interest-led learning to flow organically.
+While children immerse themselves in nature for this extended period, our goal is to stimulate their innate curiosity, and foster compassion and empathy for all living beings, all while providing an opportunity for interest-led learning to flow organically.
 Our locations will rotate, to provide a balance for the needs of the community members, regarding factors such as distance and cost.
-You will receive a schedule prior to the beginning of each semester.
-It is especially important that children are well rested for Friday mornings, as we are extra active on this day.
-When we are at Crowley Museum and Nature Center, students will have access to the Crowley woods and farm, and will be responsible for certain farm chores each week.
+You will receive a schedule before the beginning of each semester.
+Children must be well rested for Friday mornings, as we are extra active on this day.

+When we are at Crowley Museum and Nature Center, students will have access to the Crowley woods and farm and will be responsible for certain farm chores each week.
 Drop off will be at Crowley at 8:30 am, near the screen house.
 The cost for this field trip will be \$5/family.